Using Lobster Tails

 There was steak and lobster and if it was a fancy Italian place you could also get veal Parmesan.
 So, yeah, times have changed.
 I can’t remember the last time I ordered lobster in a restaurant.

 However, lobster still feels fancy to me, perhaps because I will probably never cook a live lobster in my kitchen.
-I will however, by those tiny already cooked lobster tails when they are on sale.
+I will however, buy those tiny already cooked lobster tails when they are on sale.

 I went looking for a recipe that used cooked lobster and not a lot of it.
 I found this Lobster Fra Diavolo in Giada’s Everyday Pasta.
 It called for two cooked lobster tails.
 Now, I’m sure her lobster tails were the normal size, not the teeny tiny ones that I got.

 But you know what?
 Even with my tiny amount of lobster this was good.
 It felt special and I loved how easy it was!
 Anytime I can have a pasta dinner on the table in about 30 minutes, I am a happy camper!

 Ingredients in Lobster Fra Diavolo